mlfoundations/advancedml-sp23/staff.md

 description: A listing of all the course staff members.
 ---

-Note: please cc the TAs on emails.
+To contact the instructor and TAs use cse599s-staff@cs.washington.edu.

 ## Instructors